Stepwise Goal-Driven Networks for Trajectory Prediction: Stepwise Goal-Driven Network (SGNet)

 Fig.~\ref{fig:network} presents an overview of SGNet.
 In particular, the stepwise goal estimator (SGE) predicts an object's future locations from $t+1$ to $t+\ell_d$ as stepwise goals, and embeds them as input to the decoder in an incremental manner to ensure trajectory prediction is guided without receiving any redundant information.
-SGE also fuses and feeds all predicted goals into the encoder for the next time step, which we believe could help encode a better representation with intention-guided past and current information.
-In general, SGNet decomposes trajectory prediction into three stages: encoder, SGE, and decoder (summarized in Alg.~\ref{alg:algorithm}).
+SGE also fuses and feeds all predicted goals into the encoder for the next time step, which, as our experiments will show, helps encode a better representation of the current information, and help predicting new stepwise goals for the next time step.